GIP-ITC-UniversityTwente/semantic_integration/req.md

 If you have GraphDB running at [http://localhost:7200/](http://localhost:7200/) then create a test repository and run your first SPARQL query as follows:

-- **Step 5.** Create a test repository.
+- **Step 5.** Create a test repository with repository ID *test*.
 [See instructions on how to...](http://graphdb.ontotext.com/documentation/8.9/free/quick-start-guide.html#create-a-repository).
 - **Step 6.** Query the created repository.
 GraphDB automatically loads core vocabularies to a new repository.
 These can be queried.
 Therefore, select the created repository from the drop down menu, and click the SPARQL menu tab.
 Run the default query that returns